Invading and receding sharp-fronted travelling waves: Results and Discussion

 with boundary conditions

 where we choose $z=0$ to correspond to the moving boundary.

 To study Equation (\ref{eq:ODEUz}) in the phase plane we rewrite this second order ODE as a first order dynamical system

-where the equilibrium points are $(0,0)$ and $(1,0)$.
-Equations (\ref{eq:ODEdU})--(\ref{eq:ODEdV}) are the well--known dynamical system associated with travelling wave solutions of the classical Fisher--KPP model~\cite{Canosa1973,Murray2002}.
+with the equilibrium points $(0,0)$ and $(1,0)$.
+Equations (\ref{eq:ODEdU})--(\ref{eq:ODEdV}) are the well--known dynamical system associated with travelling wave solutions of the classical Fisher--KPP model~\cite{Canosa1973,Edelstein2005,Murray2002}.
 Therefore, many previous results for this system also apply here to the Fisher--Stefan model.
 For example, linear stability analysis shows that $(1,0)$ is a saddle point for all values of $c$, whereas $(0,0)$ is a stable node if $c \ge 2$; a stable spiral if $0 < c < 2$; a centre if $c=0$; an unstable spiral if $-2 < c < 0$; and, an unstable node if $c \le -2$.
-Typically, in the regular analysis of the Fisher--KPP model the possibility of travelling wave solutions with $c < 0$ is never considered because time--dependent numerical solutions of the Fisher--KPP model only ever lead to invading travelling waves with positive wave speed.
-Further, in the regular analysis of the Fisher--KPP mode the possibility of travelling waves with $c < 2$ is never considered because linear stability analysis shows that $(0,0)$ is a stable spiral, implying that $U(z) < 0$~\cite{Murray1984}.
-Our previous work has shown that this is not the case when we consider the Fisher--Stefan model and so these often--neglected trajectories in the phase plane are, in fact, associated with physically--relevant travelling wave solutions~\cite{Elhachem2019}.
+Typically, in the regular analysis of the Fisher--KPP model the possibility of travelling wave solutions with $c < 0$ (and $\partial u / \partial x < 0$) is never considered because time--dependent numerical solutions of the Fisher--KPP model only ever evolve into invading travelling waves with positive wave speed.
+Further, in the regular analysis of the Fisher--KPP model, the possibility of travelling waves with $c < 2$ is disregarded because linear stability analysis shows that $(0,0)$ is a stable spiral, implying that $U(z) < 0$ for various intervals in $z$~\cite{Murray2002}.
+Our previous work has shown that this caution is not required for the Fisher--Stefan model as these often--neglected trajectories in the phase plane are, in fact, associated with physically--relevant travelling wave solutions~\cite{Elhachem2019}.